CL Parchment 770 433 1

 Class 2 MA Equations

-Let’s plug in the numbers and determine what the load force is in this example.
+Let’s plug in the same numbers as the class 1 example above and determine the load force.
 We will use the same 5 lbs of Effort Force and the same shank and purchase length used above in the class 1 lever example.

 From the above equation: